mikesusz/mikesusz.dev/src/content/blog/dont-forget.md

 ---
 title: "Don't Forget - You're Making Web Pages"
-description: "The Web that was, how we lost our way, and how to fulfill our promise to The Future."
+description: 'The Web that was, how we lost our way, and how to fulfill our promise to The Future.'
 pubDate: '1 Aug 2024'
 draft: false
 heroImage: '/images/dont-forget.webp'